Yu-amd/aim-engine/AIM_ENGINE_DESIGN_SUMMARY.md

 AIM (AMD Inference Microservice) Engine is an intelligent AI model deployment system that automatically selects optimal configurations for serving large language models on AMD hardware.
 It combines recipe-based optimization with dynamic resource detection to deliver the best performance for any given model and hardware setup.

+**Implementation Approach**: AIM Engine is implemented by installing AIM Engine tools directly into the vLLM ROCm container, creating a unified environment where both the intelligent recipe selection system and the vLLM inference runtime coexist.
+This eliminates the need for Docker-in-Docker or container orchestration, providing a single, efficient container that handles both configuration generation and model serving.

 ## 🏗️ **Architecture Components**

 ### **1. Core Classes**